sagemath/sagewiki_to_gh-2022-10-10/interact/cryptography.md

 === Hill Cipher Encryption ===
 by Holly Paige Chaos, Alexis Newton

 Use this interact to encrypt a message with the Hill cipher.
+If your message is not a multiple of n, then it will be padded with z's.
 Be sure to use an invertible matrix so that your message can be decrypted!

 {{{#!sagecell
 #Last edited 8/8/19 at 1:47pm